sarry2905/ESKAPEE_CMD/README.md

 ###### Please Note, the tool is designed in Python3.10 hence its recommended it should be run on the same.
 However, it can run on other Python versions as well depending on the version of packages.

+ _The tool has been tested on Windows and linux environments with Python3.10._

-### To run the ESKAPEE_CMD classifier tool on your local machine:
+## To run the ESKAPEE_CMD classifier tool on your local machine:

 1. Clone this repository or download the zipped file and Unzip in a suitable location.

 2. Setup a new virtual environment Make sure your python version is 3.10 python -m venv venv

 3. Once the virtual environment is created, activate it. path/to/directory/ESKAPEE_CMD>.\venv\Scripts\activate